 Funds are accounted for on a cost of services or an economic resources measurement focus.
 This means that all assets and all liabilities (whether current or noncurrent) associated with their activity are included on their statement of net position (or balance sheets).
-The reported fund position is segregated into net investment in capital assets, restricted and unrestricted components of net position.
-Operating statements present increases (revenues and gains) and decreases (expenses and losses) in net position.
+Their reported fund position is segregated into net investment in capital assets, restricted and unrestricted components of net position.